classPythonAddike/NVim-Configuration/README.md

 # NVim-Configuration
-This repository contains my Neovim-configurations.
+This repository contains my NeoVim-configurations.
 Please note, that a lot of the code in my [init.vim](/init.vim) is take from the documentation, and from [@Binx's init.vim](https://github.com/Binx-Codes/NeoVim-config) (which has changed a lot now).
-Also, I primarily use Neovim for Golang Projects, so a lot of my configurations are centered towards the language.
+Also, I primarily use Neovim for Golang and Vue Projects, so a lot of my configurations are centered towards those two languages.

 ## Plugins Used